-If a gravity loaded axis has a mechanical brake but the brake takes some time to engage, if motor power is disabled immediately when a Hard E-Stop is signaled, the axis will drop before the brake takes effect.
-In this case, a short delay after the brake is actuated and before disabling motor power will allow time for the brake to engage and will prevent the axis from dropping.
+If a gravity loaded axis does have a mechanical brake but the brake takes some time to engage, if motor power is disabled immediately when a Hard E-Stop is signaled, the axis will drop before the brake takes effect.
+In this case, delaying for a short period of time before disabling motor power allows time for the brake to engage and prevents the axis from dropping.